williamguiracoche/Logs-Analysis/REAMDE.md

 Finds the days in which more than 1% of requests lead to errors.

 ## The data
+The database was provided by Udacity and can be downloaded with the link https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip.
+Make sure that the folder is in the same directory as your analysis.py file.

 The database includes three tables: